BaluVadivel/100DaysOfCode/README.md

 ### Lists
 #### Unordered list
 Unordered list is used to list the items with bullet symbol.
-This represents list items can be in any order.<br>
+This represents list items can be in any order.

 **Code:**
 ```
 Programming Languages